 While half of all carts are still abandoned (almost always due to high-effort checkout experiences), companies now have more tools than ever to remind consumers and recover nearly 14% of abandoned cart sales.

 Lessons for revenue cycle management

-With more than $56 billion written off annually due to bad debt, providers are leaving a lot of money on the table by not optimizing collections with a similar approach to patient billing.
+With more than $56 billion written off annually due to bad debt, providers are leaving a lot of money on the table by not optimizing payments with a similar approach to patient billing.

 So what’s to be done?

-Start with simple billing options and clear explanations that make it easy for patients to pay.
-Remove friction from the process.
-Giving them the option to settle small balances in three clicks or fewer is one way to make progress.
+1. Remove friction from the process: Start with simple billing options and clear explanations that make it easy for patients to pay.
+Additionally, giving them the option to settle small balances in three clicks or fewer is one way to make progress.
 From there, health systems can design personalized prompts that cue patients to act—either by paying or setting up a payment plan.